How to Paint the Walls of Your RV

-Tips for Painting the Walls of your RV
+How to Paint the Walls of your RV

-Paint Rollers, Tray and Brushes: I HATE getting bristles or little furries in my paint – Purdy and Wooster Brushes and Rollers are my favorite.
+- Paint Tray, Rollers, and Brushes: I HATE getting bristles or little furries in my paint – Purdy and Wooster Brushes and Rollers are my favorite.

 First thing’s first, remove any wallpaper borders you don’t want to keep up.
 However, keep in mind that there’s a MAJOR difference between the wallpaper texture all of the walls have, and the bordered wallpaper added on top of that.
 The interior walls of your motorhome are likely made of some sort of luan plywood that has a wallpaper texture adhered to them which is NOT removable, at least as far as I know.
 We just painted over ours using the steps below.

 This seems to be the case in most RV’s and campers, but I’ve seen some with wallpapered accent walls, so I would just look closely before attempting to pry it off.
 We removed the borders, but not the actual “wallpaper” that’s adhered to the walls of the RV — you don’t want to try and tear that off.
 This is why bonding primer comes in handy, but we’ll get to that in a minute.

 Don’t forget to cover the flooring with tarps, or any furniture you don’t want to accidentally splatter with paint.

-Next you’ll want to clean the walls to prepare them for paint.
+Next, you’ll want to clean the walls with a degreaser to prepare them for paint.
 The most popular option for this seems to be TSP or TSP substitute, which is a degreaser and cleaning agent often used to prep walls before painting.

 It’s finally time to paint, yay!
 If you’re using a darker color you may only need one coat, but we went with Ultra Pure White in satin and did two coats.

-Side note: If you plan to paint your walls white you may want to consider painting your ceiling white as well.
+If you plan to paint your walls white you may want to consider painting your ceiling white as well.
 Once our walls and cabinets were painted it looked like our ceiling, which seemed white before, now looked more beige.
 So we painted the ceiling using the same steps as above, and it made a HUGE difference in brightening up the space!